 We also organize or help support several community-building events throughout the year.
 These include our Annual Town Clean-Up and Arbor Day Celebration in May, Woodland Hills Days in September, Trunk-or-Treat at the Park in October, and the Christmas Tree Lighting in December.
 With the completion of our new Community Center, we plan to sponsor several new activities that can be housed indoors in this wonderful public building.

-For more information about any of these events or venues, contact a member of the Parks, Trails, and Recreation Committee.
-Current members include: [information needed]
+For more information about any of these events or venues, contact the City Recorder.

 Click here to see the Woodland Hills Trail Map